 What’s happening at CIAMS?

-AIA Lecture: Shelley Wachsmann, PhD (Texas A&M University), “Wheels, Wagons and the Transport of Ships Overland in Antiquity,” Tues 6 pm Nov 11, 2014, G22 Goldwin Smith Hall.
-This lecture examines the evidence for ships, boats—and particularly their replicas—having been transported overland, the reasons for doing so, and the different manners in which this was done, particularly in Egypt and Greece.
+AIA Lecture: Shelley Wachsmann, PhD (Texas A&M University), “Wheels, Wagons and the Transport of Ships Overland in Antiquity,” Tues Nov 11, 2014, 6 pm at G22 Goldwin Smith Hall.
+Wachsmann examines the evidence for ships, boats—and their replicas—having been transported overland, the reasons for doing so, and how this was done in Egypt and Greece.

-RadioCIAMS: the podcast series of the Cornell Institute of Archaeology and Material Studies (CIAMS).
-In these podcasts we seek to probe the critical debates in archaeology in conversation between leading practitioners and the next generation of researchers.
+RadioCIAMS: our podcast series, wherein we probe the critical debates in archaeology in conversation between leading practitioners and the next generation of researchers.
 Latest podcasts here…